nc0565/HPC_C2/README.md

 A plot of the final state can also be done by doing `make plot`, which will create a .png file in the directory. _NOTE: This only works with a final state file called final\_state.plt_.
 If you want to run this on your own computer, you need gnuplot installed.

-## Checking submission
+## Checking SAFE submission

-Running `make submit` will copy all files needed for submission to a `submission` sub-directory.
-It will then check that they build correctly with a clean environment.
+Running `make submission` will copy all files needed for submission to a `submission` sub-directory.
+It will then check that they build correctly with a clean environment, which is how the auto-marker will see your submission.

 If you have created additional files that are needed to build the program, you should add them to the `SUBMIT_FILES` variable inside the